Eclipse-SDV-Hackathon-Chapter-Two/GearShiftGamers/README.md

 We simulate keyboard controls for both players.

-Player 1 uses following keys:
+Player 1 uses the following keys:

 | Key | Purpose    |
 |-----|------------|